tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## Versions

-- Master includes latest tested scripts.
+- Master includes latest tested scripts from v1.x branch.
+- v1.x branch: Scripts in this branch generate videos from 5 photos.
 - v2.x branch is the current development branch.